 WALKING THE WYE VALLEY

-Caplor Glamping & Lodges is situated on the Hereford to Ross on Wye stretch of the Wye Valley Walk, the route actually runs through Caplor Farm.
+Caplor Glamping & Lodges is situated on the Hereford to Ross-on-Wye stretch of the Wye Valley Walk with the route actually passing through Caplor Farm.

 The Wye Valley Walk

 The 136 mile (218km) route intersect along the lower border between Wales and England.
 There are few challenges present with walks in the Wye Valley, as you follow the route through the dramatic limestone gorges that define this route.
 Walking through a protected area, you'll find allows for a more reflective experience as the trail weaves through the rolling countryside of Herefordshire and the remote green uplands of Mid-Wales.

 The route along the river is a haven for wildlife - Red Kites, Peregrines and the Heron are all native to this area.
 The walk takes place in a recognised 'Area of Outstanding Natural Beauty', protected for both its cultural importance and its status as a 'Site of Special Scientific Interest' (a natural habitat of rare and protected species).
 Walks in the Wye Valley cover dense woodland, riverside walks and climbs up forest tracks - offering you a far-reaching vantage point over the valley.